fixxtion1/dsa-lake/Recursion & Backtracking/README.md

 ### -> Do i need to take decisions or make some choices in problems?
 (Decisions itself will lead to smaller input)
 Yes -> Recursion Tree
+NOTE: Thinking and drawing recursion tree and writing code are two different things.
+When try to come up with a recusion tree -> try to go all out without any hesitation and draw that tree When writing code a specific approach is followed.

 ## Some ifk things